 11 Tips for B2B Email Marketing

 In the past few months, email marketing has advanced to one of the most important marketing topics in business-to-business.
 In a current study by artegic of top 100 companies, almost three quarters (72%) see a rise or even rapid increase of the significance of email marketing for their sector.
 Only 5% believe there has been a decrease in its relevance.
-So, how does successful B2B dialogue marketing via email work?
-We have put together eleven essential tips for your business-to-business email marketing.
+So, how does successful B2B direct marketing via email work?
+We have put together eleven essential tips for your b2b email marketing.

 1 Start with a clear target